datacharmer/dbdeployer/README.md

 2. Run ``go get github.com/datacharmer/dbdeployer``.
 This will import all the code that is needed to build dbdeployer.
 3. Change directory to ``$GOPATH/src/github.com/datacharmer/dbdeployer``.
 4. From the folder ``./pflag``, copy the file ``string_slice.go`` to ``$GOPATH/src/github.com/spf13/pflag``.
-5. Run ``./build.sh {linux|OSX} 1.6.0``
+5. Run ``./build.sh {linux|OSX} 1.7.0``
-6. If you need the docs enabled binaries (see the section "Generating additional documentation") run ``MKDOCS=1 ./build.sh {linux|OSX} 1.6.0``
+6. If you need the docs enabled binaries (see the section "Generating additional documentation") run ``MKDOCS=1 ./build.sh {linux|OSX} 1.7.0``

 ## Generating additional documentation

 Between this file and [the API API list](https://github.com/datacharmer/dbdeployer/blob/master/docs/API/API-1.1.md), you have all the existing documentation for dbdeployer.
 Should you need additional formats, though, dbdeployer is able to generate them on-the-fly.
 Tou will need the docs-enabled binaries: in the distribution list, you will find:

-* dbdeployer-1.6.0-docs.linux.tar.gz
+* dbdeployer-1.7.0-docs.linux.tar.gz
-* dbdeployer-1.6.0-docs.osx.tar.gz
+* dbdeployer-1.7.0-docs.osx.tar.gz
-* dbdeployer-1.6.0.linux.tar.gz
+* dbdeployer-1.7.0.linux.tar.gz
-* dbdeployer-1.6.0.osx.tar.gz
+* dbdeployer-1.7.0.osx.tar.gz

 The executables containing ``-docs`` in their name have the same capabilities of the regular ones, but in addition they can run the *hidden* command ``tree``, with alias ``docs``.

 This is the command used to help generating the API documentation.
-In addition to the API template, the ``tree`` command can produce:

-* man pages;
-* Markdown documentation;
-* Restructured Text pages;
-* Command line completion script (see next section).

     $ dbdeployer-docs tree -h
     This command is only used to create API documentation.